CSUChico-CSCI211/CSCI211-Course-Materials/Links.md

 <a href="https://atom.io/">Atom Editor</a> - Free "hackable" text editor from GitHub.
 Should be installed on the lab machines as well.
 <br><br>
 <a href="https://moodle.csuchico.edu">Moodle</a> - We will be using the Moodle Learning Management System (LMS) this semester.
 Registering for an account and enrolling in this course on Moodle should also automatically enroll you in our <a href="http://piazza.com/">Piazza</a> discussion board.
 The enrollment key was given out in lecture, email me if you missed the first lecture and didn't get the enrollment key for Moodle.
+<br><br>
+<a href="http://www.ecst.csuchico.edu/~tyson/classes/211.f15/exams.html">Practice Exams</a> - As my course will be mirroring Tyson's your exams will be very similar to those of the other section and those that Tyson has used in the past.
+These are good study guides.
+<br><br>
+<a href="http://www.ecst.csuchico.edu/~tyson/classes/211.f15/downloads">Downloads</a> - There are a lot of resources here that Tyson has posted for the assignments/labs.
+<br><br>
+<a href="http://www.ecst.csuchico.edu/~tyson/classes/211.f15/src/">src</a> - This is a source directory with any starting code/source you might need for the labs/assignments.
+This is referenced/mentioned in the assignments/labs.
+<br><br>
+<a href="http://www.ecst.csuchico.edu/~tyson/classes/211.f15/">Tyson's Fall 2015 page</a> - There may be other examples/materials here that might be useful for the course.
+Anything used in our lectures will be in the Google Shared Folder.